Intro to Xiidra

 - Xiidra works more rapidly than Restasis, which can take up to 16 weeks to show effects.
 In contrast, Xiidra has demonstrated improvements within 6 to 12 weeks, and as quickly as 2 weeks.
 This is explained by the way in which Xiidra works earlier on T-cells in the inflammatory cycle.

-- With Xiidra, there are less reports of burning and stinging as a side effect.
+- With Xiidra, there are fewer reports of burning and stinging as a side effect.
 Many people complain about using Restasis due to terrible eye pain after inserting the eye drops.
-Often, this dissipates after a few weeks of use, but for some patients it never improves.
+Often, this dissipates after a few weeks of use, but for some patients, it never improves.

 - Contact lens wearers can continue using their lenses with Xiidra, as long as they remove their contacts when putting in the eye drops – and then wait at least 15 minutes before reinserting them.
 Restasis users are not advised to wear contact lenses.